Agent tokens

 Scope of access

-Agent tokens are specific to each Buildkite organization, and can be used to register an agent with any queue.
-Agent tokens can not be shared between organizations.
+An agent token is specific to the cluster it was associated when created (within a Buildkite organization), and can be used to register an agent with any queue defined in that cluster.
+Agent tokens can not be shared between different clusters within an organization, or between different organizations.

-During registration, the agent exchanges the agent token for a session token.
-The session token is exposed to the job as the environment variable BUILDKITE_AGENT_ACCESS_TOKEN, and is used by the annotate, artifact, meta-data and pipeline commands.
-Session tokens are scoped to a specific agent, and are valid for the duration the agent is connected.
+During registration, the agent exchanges its agent token for a session token.
+The session token lasts for the lifetime of the agent and is used to request and start new jobs.
+When each job is started, the agent gets a job token specific to that job.
+The job token is exposed to the job as the environment variable BUILDKITE_AGENT_ACCESS_TOKEN, and is used by various CLI commands (including the annotate, artifact, meta-data, and pipeline commands).